Windows Registry: Registry virtualization

 Windows Vista introduced limited registry virtualization, whereby poorly written applications that do not respect the principle of least privilege and instead try to write user data to a read-only system location (such as the HKEY_LOCAL_MACHINE hive), are silently redirected to a more appropriate location, without changing the application itself.

 Similarly, application virtualization redirects all of an application's invalid registry operations to a location such as a file.
 Used together with file virtualization, this allows applications to run on a machine without being installed on it.

 Low integrity processes may also use registry virtualization.
 For example, Internet Explorer 7 or 8 running in "Protected Mode" on Windows Vista and above will automatically redirect registry writes by ActiveX controls to a sandboxed location in order to frustrate some classes of security exploits.

 The Application Compatibility Toolkit provides shims that can transparently redirect HKEY_LOCAL_MACHINE or HKEY_CLASSES_ROOT Registry operations to HKEY_CURRENT_USER to address "LUA" bugs that cause applications not to work for users with insufficient rights.

 Disadvantages

 Critics labeled the registry in Windows 95 a single point of failure, because re-installation of the operating system was required if the registry became corrupt.
 However, Windows NT uses transaction logs to protect against corruption during updates.
 Current versions of Windows use two levels of log files to ensure integrity even in the case of power failure or similar catastrophic events during database updates.
 Even in the case of a non-recoverable error, Windows can repair or re-initialize damaged registry entries during system boot.

+Richard WM Jones, author of libguestfs and hivex (tool to read and write the registry from systems other than the host Windows installation, including non-Windows systems), makes the following critiques: